wcchin/SG_transit_analysis/notes/note1.md

 1. This study covered only the public transportation commuters, specifically, only bus and train riderships were included.
 Other ways of transportation, including the private or hired automobiles (cars, motorcycles, shuttle buses or vans), and active transportation (by walking, bicycles, skateboards, scooters, etc.) were not included.
 2. Cross-border flows were not included.
 Many workers in Singapore come from Malaysia and commute in a daily basis.
 There are some bus services connecting stations in Johor Bahru, Malaysia and various places in Singapore (Woodlands, Jurong East etc.).
 The in/out flows of these places in Singapore would be underestimated.
 3. Some of the subzones have no bus stops and train stations currently.
 These places were ignored in this study as these places were only reachable using other types of transportation, and we do not have the data for privates automobiles and active transportation data.
+4. The dynamic through a day was ignored.
+This study aggregated all hours data together to reveal the daily basis commuting flow network pattern.
+The within day dynamic could be different and the super-spreader and super-receiver could be different.
+The dynamic of spreader and receiver indexes could be done in a future study.